Rjmoodie/yardpass-upgrade/PERFORMANCE_AUDIT_2025-11-09.md

 ## Executive Summary

-Overall, YardPass demonstrates **good performance fundamentals** with sophisticated optimization patterns already in place.
+Overall, Liventix demonstrates **good performance fundamentals** with sophisticated optimization patterns already in place.
 The database layer is well-indexed, React patterns show proper memoization, and code splitting is implemented.
 However, there are **medium-impact optimization opportunities** that could reduce load times by 20-30% and improve user experience.

 ### Priority Rating
 - 🔴 **Critical** - Impacts all users significantly